Multiple scattering model of the quantum random Lorentz gas: Scattering theory in arbitrary dimension

 \section{Scattering theory in arbitrary dimension}

 In this section, we outline scattering theory in arbitrary dimension, emphasizing fundamental properties such as the scattering amplitude and the cross section.
-Although being a relatively straightforward generalization of 3D case, scattering theory in arbitrary dimension is rarely presented in textbooks.
-In addition, normalization choices may vary throughout the literature, especially regarding the scattering amplitude.
+Although being a relatively straightforward generalization of 3D case, scattering theory in arbitrary dimension is not always presented in textbooks~\cite{Joachain1979, Newton1982, Taylor2006}.
+In addition, normalization choices may vary throughout the literature, especially regarding the Green function~\cite{Joachain1979, Newton1982, Taylor2006, Gonis2000, ShengP2006, Akkermans2007, Born2019, Rossum1999}.
 Therefore, we believe it is useful to present ours here.